georgia-tech-db/evadb/docs/source/contribute/index.rst

 Setting up the Development Environment
 =====================================================

 First, you will need to checkout the repository from GitHub and build EvaDB from the source.

+.. code-block:: bash

+   git clone https://github.com/georgia-tech-db/evadb.git && cd evadb

 Follow the following instructions to build EvaDB locally.
 We recommend using a virtual environment and the pip package manager.

 .. code-block:: bash

-   git clone https://github.com/georgia-tech-db/evadb.git && cd evadb
-   python3 -m venv test_evadb       # create a virtual environment
+   python3 -m venv test_evadb_venv
-   source test_evadb/bin/activate   # activate the virtual environment pip install --upgrade pip         # upgrade pip pip install -e ".[dev]"           # build and install the EvaDB package bash script/test/test.sh          # run the EvaDB test suite
+   source test_evadb_venv/bin/activate
+   pip install --upgrade pip
+   pip install -e ".[dev]"

 After installing the package locally, you can make changes and run the test cases to check their impact.

-.. code-block:: bash

-   pip install .         # reinstall EvaDB package to include local changes pkill -9 evadb_server   # kill running EvaDB server (if any) evadb_server&           # launch EvaDB server with newly installed package

 Testing
 =========